 Random Number Generation

 Random number generation is integral to many cryptographic operations.
 For example, cryptographic keys need to be as random as possible so that it is infeasible to reproduce them.
 Cryptographic random number generators must generate output that is computationally infeasible to predict with a probability that is better than one half.
 Therefore, any method of predicting the next output bit must not perform better than random guessing.
-The classes in the .NET Framework use random number generators to generate cryptographic keys.
+The classes in .NET use random number generators to generate cryptographic keys.

-In the .NET Framework 3.5, the following cryptography classes let you obtain and verify information about manifest signatures for applications that are deployed using ClickOnce technology:
+The following cryptography classes let you obtain and verify information about manifest signatures for applications that are deployed using ClickOnce technology:

 In addition, the following classes provide specific signature information: